pkdone/sharded-mongodb-docker/README.md

 # Example MongoDB Sharded Cluster Deployment In Docker Containers

-A project requiring a single command to build and run a MongoDB Sharded Cluster on a local workstation with each MongoDB component (`Mongod`, `Mongos`) running in a separate Docker container.
+A project requiring a single command to build and run a MongoDB Sharded Cluster on a local workstation with each MongoDB component (`mongod`, `mongos`) running in a separate Docker container.
 Uses a [Docker](https://docs.docker.com/) [Compose](https://docs.docker.com/compose/overview/) project to launch the [sharded MongoDB cluster](https://docs.mongodb.com/manual/sharding/) containerised deployment consisting of 11 separate containers for:

-  * 6 _Mongod_ processes for the 2 shard replica sets
+  * 6 `mongod` processes for the 2 shard replica sets
-  * 3 _Mongod_ processes for the _configdb_ replica set
+  * 3 `mngod` processes for the _configdb_ replica set
-  * 2 _Mongos_ router processes
+  * 2 `mongos` router processes

 All the containers are visible to each other on the same _internal_ network.
-Once running, the MongoDB cluster is accessible directly from your workstation, via the `localhost` forwarded ports `27107` & `27108` which connect to each of the two `Mongos` processes respectively.
+Once running, the MongoDB cluster is accessible directly from your workstation, via the `localhost` forwarded ports `27107` & `27108` which connect to each of the two `mongos` processes respectively.

 The first time you execute the command to build and run the containers, it take a couple of minutes to download all the base Docker images.
 When executed the second and subsequent times, the containers will normally come up in less than 5 seconds.